Energy Savings / Plumbing Jobs Sacramento

 Does it take too long for your shower to heat up?
 Bonney has the solution.

-A soothing hot shower first thing in the morning is one of life’s simple pleasures, but a shower that takes forever to heat up is one of life’s little annoyances.
+A soothing hot shower first thing in the morning is one of life’s simple pleasures, but a shower that struggles to warm up quickly is one of life’s little annoyances.
 You might think you need a new water heater, but assuming your water heater is still in good shape, Bonney has another possible solution.
-Let’s take a second to explore the source of these water heating delays and the quick fix available to many homes.
+Let’s take a second to explore the source of these delays in hot water delivery and the quick fix available to many homes.

-Beyond the Inconvenience: Wasted Time, Money, and Clean Water
+Beyond the Inconvenience: Wasted Time, Money, and Clean Watershower-heating-up

-The average home can waste as much as 12,000 gallons of water a year waiting for the hot water to get to their shower or bathroom fixture.
+The average home can waste as much as 12,000 gallons of water a year waiting for the shower to heat up.

 Why Is The Hot Water Taking So Long?

-Why does it take so long for hot water to come out of your shower and other faucets?
+Why does it seem like an eternity for hot water to reach your shower and other faucets?
 There are several reasons; the distance from the water heater, the diameter of the piping, and the flow rate of the water.

-The further the hot water has to flow, the longer it takes to heat up the shower faucet.
+The further the hot water has to flow, the longer it takes to warm up the shower faucet.
 This is especially true with a larger home.

 Pipe Impacts on Hot Water

-Another reason for a delay in hot water is the water that is currently in the pipes.
-When you’re waiting for the hot water, all the cooled off water sitting in the pipes has to flow out before the hot water reaches the shower or faucet.
+Another reason for a slow hot water arrival is the water that is currently in the pipes.
+When anticipating warm water, all the cooled-off water sitting in the pipes must flow out before the hot water reaches the shower or faucet.

 The size of the pipes also plays a role.
-The wider the pipes, the longer it takes for hot water to get to your shower faucet.
+The wider the pipes, the longer it takes hot water to reach your shower faucet.
 Wider pipes require more water per inch, which slows delivery.

-The flow rate of the faucet or showerhead also affects the wait for hot water because it affects how quickly the cooled water sitting in the pipes is emptied, this is especially true with water-conserving bathroom faucets and showerheads.
+The flow rate of the faucet or showerhead also affects the delay in hot water, because it affects how quickly the cooled water sitting in the pipes is emptied, this is especially true with water-conserving bathroom faucets and showerheads.

-If your shower water is not heating up, don’t ignore it.
+If your shower water is not warming up quickly, don’t ignore it.
 It doesn’t have to be that way.
 Bonney Plumbing, Heating, and Air has the solution.

 Recirculation Pumps: The Easy Solution to Hot Water Delays